Godzilla vs. Destoroyah: Plot

-Godzilla awakens, his condition having worsened to the point that his meltdown could potentially destroy the planet through a China syndrome-like incident.
-Miki locates Little Godzilla - renamed Godzilla Junior on account of his increased size - and telepathically lures him to Tokyo, hoping that Godzilla will follow and be killed by Destoroyah.
-Junior arrives and battles Destoroyah's Aggregate form, who absorbs his DNA before being seemingly defeated.
-Godzilla arrives at Haneda Airport and reunites with Godzilla Junior, only for Destoroyah, bolstered by Junior's DNA, to reappear in its final, Perfect form.
-Destoroyah kills Junior by dropping him onto Ariake Coliseum and blasting it with his Micro-Oxygen beam.
-Godzilla manages to drive off his adversary and unsuccessfully attempts to revive Junior.
+Godzilla awakens, his condition having worsened to the point that his meltdown could potentially destroy the Earth through a China syndrome-like incident.
+Miki locates the now grown-up Little, redubbed as Godzilla Junior by UNGCC, and telepathically lures him to Tokyo, hoping that Godzilla will follow and be killed by Destoroyah.
+Junior arrives and battles Destoroyah, who absorbs Junior's DNA before being seemingly defeated.
+Godzilla arrives at Haneda Airport and reunites with Junior.
+Destoroyah, bolstered by Junior's DNA, drops Junior onto the Ariake Coliseum and blasts a Micro-Oxygen beam into Junior, killing him.
+Godzilla then manages to drive off his adversary.

-Godzilla's bereavement accelerates his meltdown, which is further worsened by a second attack by Destoroyah.
-In the ensuing battle, Godzilla loses control over his radioactivity and gravely wounds Destoroyah with a further empowered heat ray.
-Destoroyah tries to retreat, but the JSDF fires its low-temperature lasers at its wings, causing it to plummet onto the superheated ground and dissipate.
+After unsuccessfully attempting to revive Junior, Godzilla's bereavement accelerates the rate of his meltdown.
+In the ensuing battle with Destoroyah, Godzilla's temperature reaches a critical state, allowing him to wound Destoroyah.
+As the injured Destoroyah tries to retreat, the JSDF fires their low-temperature lasers at its wings, causing it to plummet to its death onto the superheated ground.

-Godzilla succumbs to the meltdown, but the JSDF is able to minimize the damage with it freezer weapons.
-While successful in preventing Earth's destruction, the JSDF is unable to prevent the resulting nuclear fallout from rendering Tokyo uninhabitable.
-Suddenly, the radiation levels plummet and Godzilla Junior is revealed to have absorbed his father's radiation and grown into an adult.
+As Godzilla goes into meltdown, the JSDF is able to minimize the damage with its low-temperature weapons.
+While successful in preventing Earth's destruction, Godzilla slowly dies from his meltdown, which renders Tokyo uninhabitable.
+The radiation in Tokyo abruptly decreases to background levels, as Junior's lifeless body had absorbed Godzilla's radiation, resurrecting and transforming him into the new Godzilla.